-&lt;sup>12 Inserted vide DNBS (PD) CC.No.322/03.10.001/2012-13 dated April 1, 2013
+&lt;sup>10 Inserted vide DNBS (PD) CC.No.322/03.10.001/2012-13, dated April 1, 2013

-2. The eligibility criteria for joint venture participant will be as under, as per the latest available audited balance sheet.

-- i.
-The owned funds of the CIC shall not be less than Rs.
-500 crore; - ii.
-The level of net non-performing assets shall be not more than 1% of the total advances; - iii.
-The CIC should have registered net profit continuously for three consecutive years; - The track record of the performance of the subsidiaries, if any, of the concerned CIC should be satisfactory; - v.
-The CIC shall comply with all applicable regulations including CIC Directions, 2011.
-Thus CICs-ND-SI are required to maintain adjusted net worth which shall be not less than 30% of aggregate risk weighted assets on balance sheet and risk adjusted value of off-balance sheet items.

-3. No CIC would be allowed to conduct such business departmentally.
-Further, an NBFC (in its group / outside the group) would normally not be allowed to join an insurance company on risk participation basis and hence should not provide direct or indirect financial support to the insurance venture.

-4. Within the group, CICs may be permitted to invest up to 100% of the equity of the insurance company either on a solo basis or in joint venture with other non-financial entities in the group.
-This would ensure that only the CIC either on a solo basis or in a joint venture with the group company is exposed to insurance risk and the NBFC within the group is ring-fenced from such risk.

-5. In case where a foreign partner contributes 26 per cent of the equity with the approval of insurance Regulatory and Development Authority/Foreign Investment

-Promotion Board, more than one CIC may be allowed to participate in the equity of the insurance joint venture.
-As such participants will also assume insurance risk, only those CICs which satisfy the criteria given in paragraph 2 above, would be eligible.

-6. CICs cannot enter into insurance business as agents.
-CICs that wish to participate in insurance business as investors or on risk participation basis will be required to obtain prior approval of the Reserve Bank.
-The Reserve Bank will give permission on case to case basis keeping in view all relevant factors.
+- 18.2 Any CIC registered with RBI which satisfies the eligibility criteria given below will be permitted to set up a joint venture company for undertaking insurance business with risk participation, subject to safeguards.
+The maximum equity contribution such a CIC can hold in the joint venture company will be as per IRDA approval. - 18.3 The eligibility criteria for joint venture participant will be as under, as per the latest available audited balance sheet. - (i) The owned funds of the CIC shall not be less than Rs.
+500 crore; - (ii) The level of net non-performing assets shall be not more than 1% of the total advances: - (iii) The CIC should have registered net profit continuously for three consecutive years; - (iv) The track record of the performance of the subsidiaries, if any, of the concerned CIC should be satisfactory; - (v) The CIC shall comply with all applicable regulations including Core Investment Companies Directions, 2011.
+Thus CICs-ND-SI are required to maintain adjusted net worth which shall be not less than 30% of aggregate risk weighted assets on balance sheet and risk adjusted value of off-balance sheet items. - 18.4 No CIC would be allowed to conduct such business departmentally.
+Further, an NBFC (in its group / outside the group) would normally not be allowed to join an insurance company on risk participation basis and hence should not provide direct or indirect financial support to the insurance venture. - 18.5 Within the group, CICs may be permitted to invest up to 100% of the equity of the insurance company either on a solo basis or in joint venture with other non-financial entities in the group.
+This would ensure that only the CIC either on a solo basis or in a joint venture with the group company is exposed to insurance risk and the NBFC within the group is ring-fenced from such risk. - 18.6 In case where a foreign partner contributes 26 per cent of the equity with the approval of insurance Regulatory and Development Authority/Foreign Investment Promotion Board, more than one CIC may be allowed to participate in the equity of the insurance joint venture.
+As such participants will also assume insurance risk, only those CICs which satisfy the criteria given in paragraph 2 above, would be eligible. - 18.7 CICs cannot enter into insurance business as agents.
+CICs that wish to participate in insurance business as investors or on risk participation basis will be required to obtain prior approval of the RBI.
+The RBI will give permission on case to case basis keeping in view all relevant factors.
 It should be ensured that risks involved in insurance business do not get transferred to the CIC.